 Explorations in Pre-Prohibition American Lagers

-By George J. Fix
+By George J. Fix (Brewing Techniques)

-If one were to poll a representative group of beer enthusiasts, home brewers, and commercial microbrewers about preferred beer styles, it is likely that American lagers would fall near the bottom of their lists.
-Descriptors like "tasteless," "bland," and "thin" would probably be offered as reasons for the low rating.
+If any one were to poll a representative group of beer enthusiasts, home brewers, and commercial microbrewers about preferred beer styles, it is likely that American lagers would fall near the bottom of their lists.
+Descriptors like “tasteless,” “bland,” and “thin” would probably be offered as reasons for the low rating.
 This puts North America in a somewhat unusual position of having the vast majority of its beer intellectuals not only critical of specific versions of its major indigenous beer style, but in fact highly critical of the style itself.
 Some evidence suggests that this attitude is spilling over to the general population; many of the major brands are showing negative growth rates, and just about all of the large industrial brewers are showing interest in specialty and seasonal beers.

 It is interesting to reflect on how this particular situation arose.
 Many suggest that it is a matter of overexposure — beer lovers have become bored of so many versions of the same beer style.
 This does not explain, however, why the same phenomenon has not occurred in the United Kingdom, where bitters are the popular style, or in Central European countries, where continental lagers predominate.